FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 ```
 \
 This listing describes a parameter named "SampleRate" which can
-optionally be populated in tag 8000 of an Order message.
+optionally be populated in tag 8000 of an order message.
 The attributes
 "minValue" and "maxValue" describes the minimum and maximum values that
-the recipient of an Order messages is expecting.
+the recipient of an order message is expecting.
 Orders with SampleRate
 values outside that range may be rejected.
 The attribute "xsi:type"
 describes the parameter's type which must be one of the datatypes
 specified by the FIX Protocol.
 FIXatdl provides enumeration values for